MislavJaksic/Knowledge-Repository/GitHub/README.md

-GitHub will display a README file text below the currect folder's contents if the README file exists.
+GitHub will display a README file text below the current folder's contents if the README file exists.
 If the README file has a .txt extension, the text will be plain, without colour, font and of one size.
-If the README file has a .md  extension and uses the Markdown markup the text wil be rich and colourful.
+If the README file has a .md  extension and uses the Markdown markup the text will be rich and colourful.

 # Big letters with a ghostly line below

 ## Smaller letters with a ghostly line below

-### Smallerer letters with a ghostly line below
+### Smallerer letters

-### Smallererer letters with a ghostly line below
+### Smallererer letters

 **Bold letters**